-USS Hornet Sea, Air and Space Museum Advisory Board
+USS Hornet Sea, Air & Space Museum Advisory Board

-The USS Hornet Sea, Air and Space Museum’s Advisory Board is made up of extraordinary individuals, each with a substantial list of remarkable personal and professional achievements.
-Their combined insight, experience, and vision will provide important strategic assistance for the Museum by carrying out our mission and expanding our outreach and impact.
-Created in January 2017 to complement the museum’s Board of Trustees, the Advisory Board comprises the following distinguished members:
+The USS Hornet Sea, Air & Space Museum’s Advisory Board is made up of extraordinary individuals, each with remarkable personal and professional achievements.
+Their experience and vision will provide important strategic assistance to the Museum in carrying out our mission.
+The Advisory Board’s distinguished members are:

 Senator John McCain

 Senator John McCain, a retired Navy captain, flew the A-4 “Skyhawks” off of USS Forrestal and USS Oriskany (a sister-ship to Hornet), is the son and grandson of Navy admirals, and has had a life-long connection to the Navy and naval aviation.
 In October 1967, while on a bombing mission over Hanoi, he was shot down, seriously injured, and captured by the North Vietnamese.
 He was a prisoner of war until 1973.
 He has been a U.S. Senator from Arizona since 1987.
 He currently serves as Chairman of the Senate Armed Services Committee.